-Exclusion Procedure
+Suspension Procedure

-Most exclusions are of a fixed term nature and are of short duration (usually between one/ three/ five days).

-- The DfE regulations allow the Headteacher to exclude a student for one or more fixed periods not exceeding 45 school days in any one school year. - Following exclusion parents/carers are contacted immediately where possible.
-A letter will be sent by post giving details of the exclusion and the date the exclusion ends.
+- Most suspensions are of short duration (usually between one/ three/ five school days). - The DfE regulations allow the Headteacher to suspend a student for one or more fixed periods not exceeding 45 school days in any one school year. - Following a suspension parents/carers are contacted immediately where possible.
+A letter will be sent by post giving details of the suspension and the date the suspension ends.
 (Section 4.1/4.2 of Statutory Guidance 2017) - Parents/carers have a right to make representations to the Governing Board and Local Authority as directed in the letter.
-Specific Guide to the Law can be referenced at 6.1 (52-60) of DfE Statutory Guidance September 2017. - Provision will be made to set and mark work during the first five days of the exclusion. - A 're-integration' meeting will be held following the expiry of the fixed term exclusion and this will involve the Headteacher/ Deputy Headteacher, parent/carer, student and Pupil Progress Manager (and other staff where appropriate) to reintegrate the student and discuss the management of the student's future behaviour. - It is school practice to monitor behaviour and work of the student very closely for the period following exclusion.
-This will mean the use of a report and close monitoring by the student's Pupil Progress Manager and liaison with Deputy Headteacher. - If the fixed term exclusion is greater than five days or an accumulation of exclusion exceeding five days, a Pastoral Support Plan may be drawn up.
-This needs to be agreed with the School, student, parents/carers and any agencies involved. - During the course of a fixed term exclusion parents/carers are informed that it is their responsibility to make sure their child is not in a public place during school hours unless there is a good reason.
+Specific Guide to the Law can be referenced at 6.1 (52-60) of DfE Statutory Guidance September 2017. - Provision will be made to set and mark work during the first five school days of the suspension. - A 're-integration' meeting will be held following the expiry of the suspension and this will involve the Headteacher/ Deputy Headteacher, parent/carer, student and Pupil Progress Manager (and other staff where appropriate) to reintegrate the student and discuss the management of the student's future behaviour. - It is school practice to monitor behaviour and work of the student very closely for the period following suspension.
+This will mean the use of a report and close monitoring by the student's Pupil Progress Manager and liaison with Deputy Headteacher. - If the suspension is greater than five school days or an accumulation of suspension exceeding five school days, a Pastoral Support Plan may be drawn up.
+This needs to be agreed with the School, student, parents/carers and any agencies involved. - During the course of a suspension parents/carers are informed that it is their responsibility to make sure their child is not in a public place during school hours unless there is a good reason.
 They could be given a fixed penalty notice or prosecuted if the child is found in a public place when they are not supposed to be.

-Fixed Term Exclusions over Five Days
+Suspensions over Five School Days

-According to the DfE guidance school is obliged to provide full time education from the sixth day of any period of fixed term exclusion of six days or longer.
+According to the DfE guidance school is obliged to provide full time education from the sixth school day of any period of suspension of six school days or longer.

-The school will utilise internal support agencies and consult with the Local Authority officers for any exclusion of more than five days in order that appropriate full time education is provided.
+The school will utilise internal support agencies and consult with the Local Authority officers for any suspension of more than five school days in order that appropriate full time education is provided.